pascalmcme/pands-project-2021/README.md

 For the statistical test I need to be able to seperate the data by class.
-Using pandas' loc[] function I can specify the data to select based on a column and condition. loc[] takes label values, for example a row or column name, and boolean arrays.
+Using pandas' "loc[]" function I can specify the data to select based on a column and condition. loc[] takes label values, for example a row or column name, and boolean arrays.
 I use these features to select the groups which are the same class.
 Seperating the data helps in future testing as it makes it easier to refer a particular data.